JuliaLang/julia/doc/stdlib/parallel.rst

 .. function:: addprocs(manager::ClusterManager; kwargs...) -> List of process identifiers

    Launches worker processes via the specified cluster manager.
 For example Beowulf clusters are  supported via a custom cluster manager implemented in  package ``ClusterManagers``.

-The number of seconds a newly launched worker waits for connection establishment from the master can be specified via variable Relevant only when using TCP/IP as transport.
+   The number of seconds a newly launched worker waits for connection establishment from the master can be specified via variable ``JULIA_WORKER_TIMEOUT`` in the worker process's environment.
+Relevant only when using TCP/IP as transport.

 .. function:: addprocs(manager::ClusterManager; kwargs...) -> List of process identifiers

    Launches worker processes via the specified cluster manager.
 For example Beowulf clusters are  supported via a custom cluster manager implemented in  package ``ClusterManagers``.

-The number of seconds a newly launched worker waits for connection establishment from the master can be specified via variable Relevant only when using TCP/IP as transport.
+   The number of seconds a newly launched worker waits for connection establishment from the master can be specified via variable ``JULIA_WORKER_TIMEOUT`` in the worker process's environment.
+Relevant only when using TCP/IP as transport.

 .. function:: addprocs(manager::ClusterManager; kwargs...) -> List of process identifiers

    Launches worker processes via the specified cluster manager.
 For example Beowulf clusters are  supported via a custom cluster manager implemented in  package ``ClusterManagers``.

-The number of seconds a newly launched worker waits for connection establishment from the master can be specified via variable Relevant only when using TCP/IP as transport.
+   The number of seconds a newly launched worker waits for connection establishment from the master can be specified via variable ``JULIA_WORKER_TIMEOUT`` in the worker process's environment.
+Relevant only when using TCP/IP as transport.

 .. function:: addprocs(manager::ClusterManager; kwargs...) -> List of process identifiers

    Launches worker processes via the specified cluster manager.
 For example Beowulf clusters are  supported via a custom cluster manager implemented in  package ``ClusterManagers``.

-The number of seconds a newly launched worker waits for connection establishment from the master can be specified via variable Relevant only when using TCP/IP as transport.
+   The number of seconds a newly launched worker waits for connection establishment from the master can be specified via variable ``JULIA_WORKER_TIMEOUT`` in the worker process's environment.
+Relevant only when using TCP/IP as transport.

 .. function:: nprocs()